mutazkabashi/api_monitor/README.md

 **Functional Requirements**
 - User could add/update/delete Rest-web services using user interface (web application)
 - Each web service has Url,name,method,status, creationdate, and last modificationDate.

+Note :- Webservice (GET) with one parameter is only supported

 - User Management module , to add application’s users.
 - Dash board to  display the apis(Rest-web services) status.

+Note:- FreeAPI from the follwing web sites (https://apipheny.io/free-api/) has been used to test the functionality of the application

 **Technology  Stack**
 - Front-End (UI) Reactjs with hooks and redux.